 By encouraging independent and third party candidates to run for office and by supporting their efforts to participate in the political process, we can create a more diverse and representative democracy that works for everyone.

-The definition of Dog-whistle is a type of coded language that is used in political discourse in order to appeal to a specific demographic or group of people.
+Definition and meaning of dog-whistle: A dog-whistle is a type of coded language that is used in political discourse in order to appeal to a specific demographic or group of people.
 It is often used by politicians to send a message to a certain group without being obvious to the general public.
 Dog-whistling is a form of subtle manipulation that exploits certain emotions and fears in order to gain support among certain demographics.
 An example of dog-whistling is when a politician speaks about “law and order” in a way that implies that certain members of a marginalized group are more likely to commit crimes.
 This type of language can be used to not only gain support from a certain demographic, but also to encourage animosity and tension between different groups.
 Dog-whistling is a form of coded language that is used to exploit certain divisions in society in order to gain political support.
 It is an insidious form of manipulation and can be damaging to social cohesion and progress.
 Therefore, it is important for reform-minded citizens to be aware of the tactics used by politicians in order to promote positive social change.

-Down-ballot is the term used to refer to local, state, and national elected offices below the office of the President of the United States.
+Definition and meaning of down ballot: Down ballot is the term used to refer to local, state, and national elected offices below the office of the President of the United States.
 This term is often used to refer to races for congressional and state legislatures, governor races, judicial elections, and other state and local offices.
 Down-ballot voting is often seen as a critical way for citizens to shape their local and state government, as these races are often less visible than national races.
 Down-ballot voting is an important way for citizens to express their preferences in terms of local policy, and it also reflects how our democracy works.
 By voting down-ballot, citizens can express their opinion on issues such as education, healthcare, taxation, and transportation, as well as on the individuals running for office.
 Additionally, voting down-ballot can help to ensure a more balanced representation in politics, as the two-party system often fails to adequately represent the diverse range of voices that make up our society.
 By voting down-ballot, citizens can help to ensure that more voices are heard in the political process.